Point Frederick (Kingston, Ontario): History

 Because of Kingston's military tradition and the fact that several military buildings already existed at the old naval dockyard, Point Frederick was chosen in 1875 as the location for Canada's first military college, the Royal Military College of Canada (RMC).
 The dockyard and the Stone Frigate were converted to classrooms, cadet dormitories, a kitchen and mess halls.
 The stores kept in the Stone Frigate were transferred to less suitable locations further from the pier.
 Since Point Frederick was a narrow peninsula, officer`s quarters and a fence could be built to control access, effectively isolating the grounds.
 The college opened in 1876.
 Several architecturally significant structures on the peninsula is now used by the Royal Military College of Canada.
 On the southern part of the peninsula, a forty-foot square blockhouse, which was erected during the winter of 1813, was demolished in the early 1840s to make way for the Martello tower, Fort Frederick, erected in 1812–13 and rebuilt in 1846.
 The Martello tower is now the site of the Royal Military College of Canada Museum.
 The fort is a component of the Kingston Fortifications National Historic Site of Canada.

 In 1875, the board of governors recommended the adoption of a uniform style of architecture for the college.
 With a few exceptions, most notably during the depression in the 1930s, subsequent buildings were built of limestone as opposed to brick.
 An observatory was built in 1885.
 Between 1885–90, a boardwalk was built from the outer back gate to the inner gate.
 A rough breakwater was built on the site of the old wharf between 1885–90.
 Near the gymnasium, two tennis courts were constructed between 1885–1890.

-Rideout Row or Hogan's Alley, consisting of sixteen small four room cottage houses with basement kitchen facilities was built in 1909 as staff housing.
+Rideout Row or Hogan's Alley, consisting of sixteen small four-room cottage houses with basement kitchen facilities was built in 1909 as staff housing.
 The cottage houses replaced the old naval cottages near the observatory, which had been built in 1822 and were demolished in 1910.
 In 1909, two squash courts were built on the shore of Navy Bay to the south of the gymnasium, Panet House and the water-pumping plant.

-In 1918, a temporary wooden building was erected south of the Fort Frederick dormitory for use as a naval college gymnasium and a 'quarter-deck' for divisions and evening quarters for thirty two cadets and twenty-nine ratings who had been rendered homeless by the Halifax Explosion of 6 December 1917.
+In 1918, a temporary wooden building was erected south of the Fort Frederick dormitory for use as a naval college gymnasium and a 'quarterdeck' for divisions and evening quarters for thirty-two cadets and twenty-nine ratings who had been rendered homeless by the Halifax Explosion of 6 December 1917.